dhruvdixit06/spotifydatasetgenerator/README.md

 ## About Spotify Dataset Generator:-

 ##### Whenever creating an app or a software, dataset is the most required thing for researches, data analysis, building models, recommendation systems etc.
-##### This tool is helpful to all the creaters dedicated to music and are in need of Dataset generated via Spotify.
+##### This tool is helpful to all the creators dedicated to music and are in need of Dataset generated via Spotify.

 ## Requirements:-